Scientific Name

 Etymology

-The varietal epithet "vestita (VES-tee-tuh)" means "covered, clothed, clad" and refers to the hairy corolla of the flowers.
+The varietal epithet "vestita (pronounced VES-tee-tuh)" means "covered, clothed, clad" and refers to the hairy corolla of the flowers.

 Origin

-The native range of this subspecies is in the far south of the Duvalia caespitosa range, mainly in the western Overberg region, south of the Langeberg mountains in the Western Cape province of South Africa.
+The native range of Duvalia caespitosa subsp. vestita is in the far south of the Duvalia caespitosa range, mainly in the western Overberg region, south of the Langeberg mountains in the Western Cape province of South Africa.

 Description

-Duvalia caespitosa subsp. vestita, also known as Duvalia vestita, is a small much-branched succulent with fleshy, leafless, dull green stems with 4 to 5 angles lined with conical tubercles with a short, sharply pointed tip.
+Duvalia caespitosa subsp. vestita, also known as Duvalia vestita, is a small, much-branched succulent with fleshy, leafless, dull green stems with 4 to 5 angles lined with conical tubercles.
 The stems grow along the ground, forming a low clump or a compact mat.
-They are up to 5.2 inches (13 cm) long and up to 0.9 inches (2.2 cm) across.
+They can reach up to 5.2 inches (13 cm) long and up to 0.9 inches (2.2 cm) thick.
+The tubercles have a short, sharply pointed tip.

-Flowers are star-shaped, dark red, almost black, and noticeably hairy and appear in fall held on a short stalk from the lower part of the stems.
-The corolla is up to 1.4 inches (3.5 cm) across, with five narrow lobes.
+The flowers are star-shaped, dark red, almost black, noticeably hairy, and appear in fall held on a short stalk from the lower part of the stems.
+The corolla can reach up to 1.4 inches (3.5 cm) in diameter and has five narrow lobes.
 The annulus is usually a dark red-brown.
-The central corona disc is yellow to reddish-brown and up to 0.3 inches (0.7 cm) in diameter.
-Seed pods are paired, up to 6.8 inches (17 cm) long follicles that resemble paired horns and appear up to a year after flowering.
+The central corona disc is yellow to reddish-brown, measuring up to 0.3 inches (0.7 cm) in diameter.
+The seed pods are paired follicles that resemble paired horns and appear up to a year after flowering.
+The follicles can grow up to 6.8 inches (17 cm) long.

 How to Grow and Care for Duvalia caespitosa subsp. vestita